Prague Experience logoPrague tourist information & travel guide logo

 -Coda Restaurant

-Browse all city centre restaurants
+View all city centre restaurants

 map showing Liechtenstein Palace in Prague button to book Liechtenstein Palace online

-In the 18th century, the palace was remodelled in the classical style, part of a wider project to rebuild the Lesser Town Square with classical architecture.
+Liechtenstein Palace was built in 1591 on the site of 5 Renaissance houses.
+Then, in the 18th century, it was remodelled in the Classical style as part of a wider project to rebuild Lesser Town Square with classical architecture.
 The works were commissioned by the Liechtenstein family and undertaken by Matyáš Hummel.

-Liechtenstein Palace is protected as a cultural monument of Czechia.
-With its rich musical heritage, and as the permanent home of the Academy of Musical Arts in Prague, the building serves both as a music conservatory and as a venue for classical music concerts.
+Today, Liechtenstein Palace is protected as a cultural monument of Czechia.
+As the permanent home of the Academy, and with its rich musical heritage, the palace serves both as a music conservatory and as a wonderful venue for classical music concerts.

 View listings and book concert tickets.